How do we assess the risks in our daily lives?

-- work in the office, distance of one meter between people
+- working at the office, with a mask and a distance of one meter between people

-- eating indoors at a distance of more than one metre
+- eating indoors at a distance of more than one meter

-- weight room with a distance of more than one metre
+- weight/exercise room with a distance of more than one meter

-- places frequented by less than 500 people with masks and a distance of more than one metre (shows, cinemas, etc.)
+- places frequented by less than 500 people with masks and a distance of more than one meter (concerts, cinemas, etc.)

-- school, college, high school, universities with mask and lateral distance of more than one meter in classrooms
+- school, college, high school, university with mask

 - all places frequented by more than 500 people: concerts, shows, festivals, stadiums, events, etc.